In this article, you’ll find examples of keywords.

 - What Are Meta Keywords?
 Are Meta Keywords Important for SEO

 Negative keywords are words and phrases used in pay-per-click (PPC) campaigns that allow you to exclude specific search terms from your Google Ads to help your advertisements only appear for search queries that matter most to your customers.
-In other words, a negative keyword prevents your ads from appearing in the search engines for a certain word or phrase.
-See this other guide on what are negative keywords for more details.
+In other words, a negative keyword prevents your ads from appearing in the search engines for a certain word or phrase so you don’t pay for unrelated impressions or low-quality clicks.

 Focus keywords are the terms you want a web page to rank the most for in the search engines.
 Many keyword optimization tools, such as Yoast, RankMath, and AIOSEO, allow you to add a focus keyword for your content so you can make sure you’re optimizing the on-page SEO elements correctly as you write the article.
 Read this other article on what is on-page SEO to find out more about these important HTML elements.

 Good keywords are keywords with significant search volume, high relevance, strong conversion value, and reasonable competition for SEO.
 A good keyword makes it easier to attract the right type of traffic to your website that leads to more leads, customers, and sales.

 As mentioned on this page about what is a good keyword, the follow criteria make up good keyword choices:

 - Search Volume: Good keywords have plenty of users actively searching for them in the search engines.
 There’s no point in optimizing for terms that no one is searching for.